lrisser/W2reg/MultiClass-W2reg/README.md

 You will find in this directory the multi-class extention of the original W2reg code for regularized binary classification.

-This multi-class extension has been extensively tested on Bert masked NLP data so far (i.e. with function W2R_fit_NLP), but not non-masked data.
-Please use the binary classification version in the root directory if you treat non-masked data (eg tabular data, images, ...).
+This multi-class extension has been extensively tested on Bert-style (i.e. on masked) NLP data so far.
+The use of W2R_fit_NLP is then validated.
+No recent tests have however been made on the multi-class extension for non-masked data  (eg tabular data, images, ...).
+Please use the binary classification version of the root directory if you treat non-masked data.
 The multi-class extension for non-masked data should however be available in the following weeks, after validation.

 ### Citations